reke592/flutter-architecture-largescale-sample/README.md

 ## Getting Started
 - Run `pub_get.bat` to fetch all project dependencies.
 This will execute `flutter pub get` in all projects inside the `packages` directory and, finally, in the main project.
-- For selective dependency fetching, *eg.* `pub_get.bat auth`.
-This command will run `flutter pub get` only in the `./packages/auth` directory and the main project.
+- For selective dependency fetching, *eg.,* `pub_get.bat auth commons`.
+This command will run `flutter pub get` only in the `./packages/auth` and `./packages/commons` directories, and finally in the main project.